gauravgavhane/Programs/readme.txt

-This repository contains the programs based on diffrent types some of them are follows :
+This repository contains the programs based on diffrent types :
 1) Programs based on number
 2) Programs based on N number
 3) Programs based on Digit